open-edge-insights/eii-azure-bridge/README.md

 Next, you must provision EIS on your target deployment system.
 Follow the instructions provided in the EIS READMEs/User Guide for completing this process.

+> **IMPORTANT NOTE:**
+> If you are using TCP communication between VI or VA and the EIS Azure Bridge,
+> modify the `Clients` environmental variable in your `docker-compose.yml` file use
+> while provisioning EIS to include `EISAzureBridge` so that the connection can be
+> encrypted/authenticated.

 Once you have your target edge system setup and provisioned, you need to create your Azure IoT Hub deployment manifest and set the modules for the Azure IoT Edge Device.
 The EIS Azure Bridge provides some convenience scripts